bruvellu/terebratalia-wnts/wnt.md

 restricted to the anterior mesoderm and to the mesoderm associated with the chaetae sacs in the mantle lobe (@fig:intracellular).

-![Whole-mount colorimetric in situ hybridization of intracellular components of the Wnt signaling pathway in *Terebratalia transversa*.](figures/intracellular.png){#fig:intracellular width=100%}

 ## Cell-polarity pathway

 <!--TODO: Integrate the pcp pathway into the manuscript.-->